Castlemaine, Victoria: Fire brigade

+After a fire at a baker's, Castlemaine Fire Brigade, one of the oldest on the continent, was founded at the town's Victoria hotel on 1 December 1854, named the 'Castlemaine Voluntary Fire Brigade,' and funded with five hundred pounds raised by voluntary subscription.
+Arthur Beauchamp was elected its first Chairman, and H. M. Boswarva secretary, on 6 December, and steps were taken to ensure its water supply from a well in Market Square.
+Both a voluntary and a council-funded municipal brigade co-existed by 1861.
+The voluntary Brigade has operated continuously since, and at 2024 had 52 members who respond to about 150 callouts per year.

+Its 'fire books', recording standardised details of fires, date back to the 1870s.
+Fire scientists and climate researchers are finding invaluable their information that reveals insights into population expansion, the developing insurance industry, community history and changes in the environment.

 Health

-A large hospital and a geriatric care centre (Castlemaine Health, formerly Mount Alexander Hospital) is located on the northern edge of Castlemaine.
+A large hospital and a geriatric care centre Dhelkaya Health (previously Castlemaine Health, and formerly Mount Alexander Hospital) is located on the north-western edge of Castlemaine.
 The former Maldon Hospital is now home to older and frail residents in the Jessie Bowe Centre and Mountview Centre.

 The Castlemaine District Community Health Centre provides a range of health services (including a Needle & Syringe Program) and there are several large medical general practices.
 Primary care options include dentists, opticians, physiotherapists, podiatrists, chiropractors, pathology and hearing services, plus a substantial number of complementary and alternative practitioners.

-The Shire has three prisons – HMP Loddon and HMP Middleton for men are located on the eastern outskirts at Wesley Hill, and HMP Tarrengower (outside Maldon) for women.